Professional edition active

 Diagnosis of Diaphragmatic Hernia

-In some cases, diaphragmatic hernia can be diagnosed by prenatal ultrasonography (1).
+In some cases, diaphragmatic hernia can be diagnosed by prenatal ultrasound (1), with additional risk stratification available based on fetal MRI (2).

-In the delivery room, diaphragmatic hernia may be suspected when newborns with respiratory distress have a scaphoid abdomen.
+In the delivery room, diaphragmatic hernia may be suspected when neonates with respiratory distress have a scaphoid abdomen.

-After delivery, diagnosis is by chest x-ray showing the stomach and intestine protruding into the chest.
+After delivery, diagnosis is by chest radiograph showing the stomach and intestine protruding into the chest.
 In a large defect, there are numerous air-filled loops of intestine filling the hemithorax and contralateral displacement of the heart and mediastinal structures.
-If the x-ray is taken immediately after delivery before the neonate has swallowed air, the abdominal contents appear as an opaque airless mass in the hemithorax.
+If the radiograph is taken immediately after delivery before the neonate has swallowed air, the abdominal contents appear as an opaque airless mass in the hemithorax.

 Hide Details

-This x-ray shows congenital diaphragmatic hernia in a newborn.
-The intestines (white coils) are protruding into the left chest (right side of x-ray).
+This radiograph shows congenital diaphragmatic hernia in a neonate.
+Loops of bowel are protruding into the left chest (right side of radiograph).

 DU CANE MEDICAL IMAGING LTD/SCIENCE PHOTO LIBRARY